 forgiveness through the blood of Christ -- This verse goes with verses

 rest of us.
-He operates exclusively through His word so much that His word
+He operates exclusively through His word so that His word

 literally defines Him.
 He treats His word as though it were law, such as the

-Everything God speaks becomes unbreakable, and God will not
+Everything God speaks becomes law, and God will not

 transgress His own word.
 That is, “it is impossible for God to lie” (Heb